MartinLVila/uy-ev-chargers/README.md

 activity, and only commits reset that timer — tags, issues and merged pull requests do not.
 The snapshot job appends a row to the CSV every day, so it always has something to commit.

-The commit identity comes from the optional repository variables `SNAPSHOT_AUTHOR_NAME` and `SNAPSHOT_AUTHOR_EMAIL`.
-The push itself is made with the Actions token, so the commit is authored by that identity while GitHub attributes the push to the workflow; a personal access token would attribute both.

 ## License

 MIT — see [LICENSE](LICENSE).